emccorson/onsen-next-steps/README.md

   3. Write the custom elements in a mixin style.
 This will allow for separation of concerns and much easier code re-use, improving consistency for users and maintainability.

+### Demo
+This repo contains a demo showing how to implement the suggestions in this document for a small subset of Onsen UI.

+To run the demo:

+    npm install
+    npm start

+Then open http://127.0.0.1:8080/ in your browser.

 Mixins